dmytro-demchyna/schema-keeper/README.md

 ```

-You can wrap `deployDump` into transaction block:
+You can wrap `deployDump` into a custom transaction block:

 ```php
 <?php